-The Department of Microbiology and Immunology is a research and research-led teaching department of the School of Biomedical Sciences in the Faculty of Medicine, Dentistry and Health Sciences.
-The Department delivers specialised courses in bacteriology, virology and immunology, along with more generalist infection and immunity services.
+The Department of Microbiology and Immunology is a department of the School of Biomedical Sciences in the Faculty of Medicine, Dentistry and Health Sciences.
+The Department offers world-class training in microbiology and immunology led by teaching specialists and teaching-research academics.
+This research-led teaching in infection and immunity provides superb training for undergraduate and graduate students alike.

 Level of study

-At the undergraduate level, the Doherty Institute is home to The University of Melbourne’s Department of Microbiology and Immunology, which delivers specialised courses in bacteriology, virology and immunology along with more generalist infection and immunity subjects.
+At the undergraduate level, the Doherty Institute is home to the Department of Microbiology and Immunology, which delivers specialised courses in bacteriology, virology and immunology along with more generalist infection and immunity subjects.

-At the postgraduate level, the Doherty Institute has more than 100 PhD students benefitting from high-level research training in microbiology, immunology, epidemiology, clinical and translational research, infectious diseases surveillance, outbreak investigations and more.
-Research students benefit from mentoring from world-class scientists in an environment where cutting-edge research is conducted side-by-side with public health laboratories.
+At the honours and graduate level, Doherty students undertake high-level research training in microbiology, immunology, epidemiology, clinical and translational research, infectious diseases surveillance and outbreak investigations.
+Students receive supervision from world-class scientists in an environment where cutting-edge research is conducted side-by-side with public health laboratories.

 Lab groups offering student projects